anomaly/prestans-docs/source/providers.rst

 Security typically has two parts to the problem, Authentication to check if a user is allowed in the system at all, and Authorization to see if the user is allowed to access a particular resource.
 If you are checking for Authority, Prestans assumes that the user is required to be authenticated.

-Security is defined per HTTP method of a handler (i.e a User can read a list of resources, but is not allowed to update them), prestans provides a set of decorators that your REST handler methods use to express their authentication/authorization requirements.
+Security is defined per HTTP method of a handler (i.e a User can read a list of resources, but is not allowed to update them), Prestans provides a set of decorators that your REST handler methods use to express their authentication/authorization requirements.

 Once you've defined and assigned an authentication provider for your handler you can use the following decorators (see :pep::`318`) provided by ``prestans.providers.auth``: